 - (i) A lingering effect of an erroneous parse due to case syncretism: Local ambiguity due to a case syncretism between a subject compatible marking and a non-compatible marking on the subject head may lead participants to retrieve the attractor as an agreement controller. - (ii) A task-specific response strategy using form heuristics: Unlike other languages, Turkish plural marker on nouns and the plural agreement marker on verbs are homophones.
-Assuming participants engage in shallow processing, they may form a strategy where they answer questions by matching the final plural agreement with a previous plural marking in the sentence. - (iii) Response bias as an underlying cause of existing effects: Patterns of agreement attraction in 'yes' percentages might be due to participants' a priori tendency to give 'yes' responses.
+Assuming participants engage in shallow processing, they may form a strategy where they answer questions by matching the final plural agreement with a previous plural marking in the sentence. - (iii) Response bias as an underlying cause of existing effects: Patterns of agreement attraction in yes percentages might be due to participants' a priori tendency to give yes responses.
 Hammerly et al. (2019) showed the true nature of agreement attraction by getting rid of this existing response bias.
 Turkish agreement attraction might also be affected by the presence of an underlying response bias.

 To test these interactions between the aforementioned phenomena and agreement attraction, we conducted three speeded acceptability judgments.
-Section 6.1 summarizes our findings in these experiments in broad strokes.
-Sections 6.2, 6.3, and 6.4 will discuss the implications of these experiments.
-In Section 6.5, we firstly discuss how two syntactic theories of sentence object relative clauses predict contrasting patterns in the Marking and Morphing account of attraction.
-We then, discuss a possible confound we have not covered in this thesis: the possibility of honorific reading in Turkish agreement attraction effects in Section 6.6.
+Section 6.1 puts forward the predictions of the cue-based retrieval and the Marking and Morphing acconts of agreement attractions.
+Section 6.2 summarizes our findings in these experiments in broad strokes.
+Sections 6.3, 6.4, and 6.5 will discuss the implications of these experiments.
+In Section 6.6, we firstly discuss how two syntactic theories of sentence object relative clauses predict contrasting patterns in the Marking and Morphing account of attraction.
+We then, discuss a possible confound we have not covered in this thesis: the possibility of honorific reading in Turkish agreement attraction effects in Section 6.7.